 Emma Bolden’s poetry and prose has appeared (or will soon appear) in such journals as the Black Warrior Review, Puerto del Sol, Shenandoah, New Madrid, the Mississippi Review, TriQuarterly, Story Quarterly, The Pinch, Waccamaw, The Rumpus, Prairie Schooner, Conduit, the Indiana Review, the Greensboro Review, Redivider, Verse, Feminist Studies, The Journal, Guernica, and Copper Nickel.
-Bolden has been featured on Poetry Daily and in Verse Daily’s Web Weekly series, and her work was chosen for inclusion in Best Small Fictions 2015 and Best American Poetry 2015.
-She was the winner of the 2009 Betty Gabehart Award for Nonfiction from the Kentucky Womens Writers Conference, the Yalobusha Review’s 2010 All-In Nonfiction Prize, the 2014 Barthelme Prize for Short Prose from Gulf Coast Magazine, the Spoon River Poetry Review’s 2014 Editor’s Prize, the Press 53/Prime Number Magazine 2014 Award for Flash Nonfiction, and So to Speak’s 2015 Feminist Poetry Contest.
-After several years as Senior Reviews Editor, Bolden now serves as an Associate Editor-in-Chief at Tupelo Quarterly.
-She lives in Birmingham, Alabama.
+Bolden has been featured on Poetry Daily and on Verse Daily, and her work was chosen for inclusion in Best Small Fictions 2015, Best American Poetry 2015, and The Norton Introduction to Literature (13th Edition).

 Emma Bolden can be reached by e-mail at emmaboldenwrites [at] gmail [dot] com or through the form below.